emmett-framework/rest/README.md

 ### Customizing meta generation

-You can define custom method for the `meta` generation using the appropriate `` decorator:
+You can define custom method for the `meta` generation using the appropriate `meta_builder` decorator:

 ```python
 @tasks.meta_builder